kidonchu/ember-doc-block-presentation/PITCHME.md

 ---

-### No blank line between description and tag groups
+No blank line after description

 ```
 /**